 It doesn’t take long to have a quick check of the O-rings fitted to a stove and check for obvious signs of damage.
 If an O-ring does appear damaged, or possibly the stove is quite old, take the opportunity now to order a replacement.
 It is a sensible precaution to order a spare or two anyway.
 Not only do stoves fall out of production and spares become progressively more difficult to source, but a spare can be slipped into a ditty bag ready to replace one damaged or lost while actually on trail.
 To lose the opportunity to heat water or meals because of the loss of such a simple, small, light, cheap component would-not-be-good!

 Annoyingly, manufacturers are poor in including such basic information as the size and specification of O-rings fitted to their stoves on the packaging, in information leaflets, or even on their website.
 There is poor reason for the latter not to be easily available.
-Complicated stoves, such as the multi-fuel offerings, have many components and dedicated service kits are sold for these that will include replacement O-rings.
+Complicated stoves, such as many multi-fuel offerings, have many components and dedicated service kits are sold for these that will include replacement O-rings.
 These stoves by their very nature are well-made, intended to cross time-zones and be used in extreme conditions and can last many years.
 Some components will definitely require changing in the stove’s lifetime.
 Dedicated service kits can remain on sale for some time after a stove has fallen out of production, but not for ever.
 Again, it makes sense to buy a service kit that includes small and difficult to source spares now rather than ten or twenty years down the road.
 MSR supplied the response below regarding third-party parts, however it does not address the problem of stoves being withdrawn and a paucity of spares there-on:

 “we do not advertise O-ring sizes because we cannot guarantee the quality or materials used in ‘off the shelf’ parts.
 Some O-rings found in hardware or auto-parts stores use a different grade of elastomer; some are poorly made and have defects on their sealing surfaces that could allow dangerous fuel leaks; some are mislabeled or beyond their shelf life.
 Safety is always our number one priority, and an incorrect or low-quality O-ring could compromise the safety of your stove; for this reason all replacement stove parts should be purchased from Cascade Designs or from a qualified dealer of MSR products and parts”Mountain Safety Research